How to Know If You Are Meditating Correctly

 Correct Meditation Means Returning Attention, Not Emptying Your Mind

-Your anchor can be the breath, body sensations, sounds in the room, or a quiet phrase.
-If you sit on a kitchen chair and notice your mind jump to a grocery list, that moment is not a mistake.
-It is the practice point.
+Your anchor can be the breath, a body sensation, a sound in the room, or a quiet phrase.
+If you are folding laundry and attention jumps to a care plan, an unpaid bill, or the rough edge of a paintbrush handle on the table, that is not proof you are doing it wrong.
+That noticing is the practice point.

 For beginners, correct meditation is not measured by how long attention stays still.
 It is measured by whether you recognize distraction and come back.
 If you want the basic mechanics in a broader beginner format, our guide on how to meditate walks through the setup from the first minute.